 12 years of age and under

 Youth (13-19 years of age) using PRESTO can get a discount on their GO fare.
 Use the fare calculator here to see the fares.

-You must travel with your Canadian school-issued ID or a government-issued photo ID to prove your age and avoid fines.
+You must travel with a government-issued photo ID to prove your age and avoid fines.

 Full-time Canadian university and college students using PRESTO can get a discount on their GO fare.
 Use the fare calculator to see the fares.